ilsegaertner/Meet-app/README.md

 #####

-My meet app will use serverless functions for the business logic of my backend.
-As step 1, I will create serverless functions to navigate between the OAuth Server and my app to be able to request the Google OAuth consent modal, as well as the redirection between Google and the app.
-In the second step, my serverless functions handle the exchange of Authorization code and - if successfully granted by OAuth Provide - the final access Access token that enables the user to use the Google Calendar App.
-The last step also includes the AWS Lambda functions that communicate the successful returning and rendering of the events to the user in the app.
+In the Meet app, serverless functions play a pivotal role in handling the backend business logic.
+Initially, I will develop serverless functions to facilitate navigation between the OAuth Server and the app.
+This will enable the app to request the Google OAuth consent modal and manage the redirection between Google and the app.
+In subsequent stages, these serverless functions will be responsible for managing the exchange of authorization codes and, upon successful authentication by the OAuth Provider, obtaining the final access token necessary for users to utilize the Google Calendar App.
+Additionally, AWS Lambda functions will be employed to ensure the successful retrieval and rendering of events to users within the app.